knocklabs/javascript/packages/expo/README.md

 # Knock Expo SDK

-A set of components for integrating [Knock](https://knock.app) in-app notifications into a React Native application.
+A set of components for integrating [Knock](https://knock.app) in-app notifications into an Expo + React Native application.

 > Not using Expo?
 See our vanilla [React Native SDK](../react-native/README.md).